salonikyal/salonikyal/README.md

 ### How I Work With AI
 I want AI to think *with* me, not think *for* me.
-It gives me a first draft, a starting point, and a wider range of possibilities.
-I'm a collaborator, not a consumer.
-I bring the judgment, context, creativity, and direction.
+It gives me a first draft, a starting point, and a wider range of possibilities as a collaborator, not a consumer.
+I bring the context, creativity, judgment, and direction.
 It brings speed and range.
 That's the partnership.

 <br/>
 <div align="center">